-The Mi’kmaq have given this river the name "Tlapatantjitjg", literally meaning "like potatoes", in reference to the large rocks that make up the riverbed.
-There are 7 sectors in total on the Nouvelle: 6 public access sectors (39 pools) and 1 limited access sector (18 pools), for a total of 57 pools.
-Unlike most other salmon rivers, fishing tends to improve as the season progresses, presumably because the water remains so cold and oxygenated at all times.
-Unless there is a sudden rise in water levels, the river remains exceptionally clear.
+The Micmacs call this river "Tlapatantjitjg", meaning "like potatoes", in reference to its bed of mostly large rocks.
+It has 7 fishing sectors, 6 public sectors (39 pools) and 1 restricted access draw sector (18 pools), for a total of 57 pools.
+Unlike other salmon rivers, the fishing tends to improve as the season progresses, probably because the water remains cold and well-oxygenated at all times.
+Unless there's a flash flood, the water is exceptionally clear.

 Fans of sea trout fishing, whose population continues to grow, will be delighted.
 According to some sources, the largest trout caught weighed over 5 kilograms (11 pounds).
 You'll love the Nouvelle River if you enjoy a calm, pressure-free fishing environment, surrounded by majestic mountains.